hamzaaitbrik/RedditDMBot/README.md

 24022022: Added GU.py and usernames.json to the project.
 GU gets usernames and writes them to usernames.json<br/>
 18012022: I ran some bots that resulted in Reddit changing the structre of some of their web pages, BotV3.0.py is the up to date version.<br/>

+# How to use
+1 - Change the variables that needs to be changed in variables.py<br/>
+2 - Run fillUsernames.csv.py to get usernames into usernames.csv, or fill it yourself (:<br/>
+3 - Run py.py

 # How does it work?
 RedditDMBot is a bot made for the purpouse of automating the process of sending messages to Reddit users<br/>
 What the bot does:<br/>